mWater/mwater-visualization/src/widgets/charts/LayeredChart Design.md

   stacked: true to stack all
   proportional: true to stack proportionally (100 %).
 Only applicable if stacked
   labels: true to show labels on values
-  headerItems: text widget items to display in header (replaces title)
+  header: text widget design to display in header (replaces title)
-  footerItems: text widget items to display in header
+  footer: text widget design to display in header

 layer:
   type: bar/line/spline/scatter/area/pie/donut (overrides main one)